5 Quick Tips for Marital Self-Care

 A more realistic solution might be to create a space, inside your home, that is designated as a refuge for you and for your partner to spend time together when you can’t get away.
 The most obvious space is your bedroom.
 Clear the clutter and decorate in a way that helps you to relax.
 Reserve this as an adult space free of toys and kid related items.
 If your kids are old enough, put a lock on the door.
 Teach them about privacy and how to be considerate and respectful by knocking before they enter.

-READ MORE: Create a Bedroom Sanctuary
+READ MORE: How to Create a Bedroom Sanctuary

 Quick Marital Self-Care Tip #2 – Stay Involved in Your Child’s Care: